leoserodio/RISC240-ML-Extended/README.md

 ## Overview

-This project extends the Carnegie Mellon University RISC240 processor with custom vector and machine learning instructions.
-The processor was modified to support SIMD-style execution through a dedicated vector register file, vector ALU, dot-product unit, and accumulator while maintaining compatibility with the original scalar instruction set.
+This project adds onto the CMU RISC240 processor with custom vector and machine learning instructions.
+The processor was modified to support SIMD-style execution through an added vector register file, vector ALU, dot-product unit, and accumulator while maintaining compatibility with the original scalar instruction set and design flow of the RISC240 CPU.

-In addition to the hardware modifications, I developed a complete software toolchain for the processor, including a custom assembler, instruction-level simulator, and an automated RTL verification framework using Synopsys VCS.
-This verification flow allows assembly programs to be assembled, executed on the RTL, and automatically checked against expected architectural state before deploying the design to FPGA.
+In addition to the hardware modifications, I developed a custom assembler (similar to as240 from CMU), instruction-level simulator (similar to sim240 from CMU), and an automated RTL verification framework using Synopsys VCS (Python controlled VCS).
+This verification flow allows assembly programs to be assembled, executed on the RTL, and automatically checked against expected architectural state before synthesizing the new design to the FPGA.

 ---

 ## What I Worked On

-The goal of this project was to extend the original RISC240 architecture with machine learning acceleration while developing a complete verification flow to validate the processor before hardware implementation.
+The goal of this project was to add to the original RISC240 architecture with machine learning acceleration while developing a complete verification flow to validate the processor before i program the FPGA.

 ### `datapath.sv`